 Policy changes, court decisions, skills list updates, and draw results — reviewed and summarised by our practitioners.

-The Department of Home Affairs has published the updated Skilled Occupation List (SOL) and Consolidated Sponsored Occupation List (CSOL), effective 1 April 2026.
-Key additions include software engineers, registered nurses (aged care specialisations), civil engineers, and construction project managers.
+The updated Core Skills Occupation List (CSOL) took effect on 1 April 2026.
+Key additions include software engineers, registered nurses in aged care specialisations, civil engineers, and construction project managers.
+Affected occupations previously on the short-term list have moved to medium-term stream eligibility.

-If your occupation was previously off-list, it is worth re-checking now.
-The SOL addition opens Subclass 189 (independent) pathways that were previously unavailable.
-Some occupations have new ANZSCO codes — your skills assessment authority may require updated documentation if applying under the new code.
+If your occupation was previously off-list, re-check your eligibility now — the updated CSOL opens Subclass 189 (independent) pathways that were not available before 1 April.
+Some occupations have new ANZSCO codes under the 2022 revision; your skills assessment authority may require updated documentation when applying under the new code.

 Source: Department of Home Affairs

-The Department of Home Affairs has confirmed the Temporary Skilled Migration Income Threshold (TSMIT) will increase from $70,000 to $73,150 per annum, effective 1 July 2026.
-All Subclass 482 (Temporary Skill Shortage) nominations lodged from that date must meet the new threshold.
+The Temporary Skilled Migration Income Threshold (TSMIT) will increase from $70,000 to $73,150 per annum, effective 1 July 2026.
+All Subclass 482 (Skills in Demand) nominations lodged from that date must meet the new threshold.
+Employers with pending nominations should confirm salary compliance before the deadline.

 Source: Department of Home Affairs